n1o/study_notes/_sources/notes/trace_operator.md

 tr(AB) = tr(BA) \\
 $$

-This is true even if A and B have different shapes (untill they can be multiplied from booth sides)
+This is true even if A and B have different shapes (until they can be multiplied from booth sides)